appsemble/appsemble/packages/app/changes/added/login.md

-Add `login` property which can be used to determine where the login button should be.
+Add `layout` property which can be used to determine where various layout elements should be.